waptik/epubgen/README.md

 ------

 This EPUB library will generate the needed files, as well as download all referenced images.
-Note that all fonts and all images respectively are downloaded in parallel.
+Note that all fonts and all images respectively are downloaded in parallel, so please keep that in mind when adjusting `fetchTimeout`.

 In addition, browsers need to support `DOMParser` to replace `jsdom`.